-The Company has interests in four exploration properties; (i) Iberia Belt West, located in Huelva Province in southwestern Spain; (ii) Nuevo Tintillo located in Seville Province adjacent to the past producing Aznalcollar Mine property; (iii) Plaza Norte, located in the Reocin Mining Camp in Cantabria, northern Spain, and; (iv) Sierra Alta, located in the Asturias region in northwestern Spain.
-Each of the properties is comprised of exploration permits that were issued by the Andalusian, Cantabrian, and Asturian regulatory authorities, respectively.
+The Company has interests in three exploration properties; (i) Iberia Belt West, located in Huelva Province in southwestern Spain; (ii) Nuevo Tintillo located in Seville Province adjacent to the past producing Aznalcollar Mine property, and; (iii) Sierra Alta, located in the Asturias region in northwestern Spain.
+Each of the properties is comprised of exploration permits that were issued by the Andalusian and Asturian regulatory authorities, respectively.

-Iberia Belt West ("the IBW Project") (formerly referred to as Paymogo)
+Iberia Belt West ("the IBW Project")